zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 -   Learn how to define Object Store credentials for your autonomous database
--   Learn how to load data from the Object Store
+-   Learn how to load data from the Object Store using Data Tools
--   Learn how to troubleshoot data loads
+-   Learn now to load data from the Object Store using the DBMS_CLOUD APIs executed from SQL

 ## **Step 1**: Configure the Object Storage Connection